Collection number: MC 213

 About Hockey Oral Histories

-Dr. Stephen Hardy played as a defenseman for the Bowdoin College hockey team in ECAC Division II in the late 1960s.
+Dr. Stephen Hardy (b.
+1948) played as a defenseman for the Bowdoin College hockey team in ECAC Division II in the late 1960s.
 He and his twin brother Erland were co-captains in the 1969-1970 season and were the only twins playing collegiate hockey in the country.
 They helped Bowdoin’s 1968-1969 squad win the Division II title.

 Kristin Markowich was a UNH undergraduate in the Kinesiology Department.